hkmgosu/meteor-react-rating/README.md

-# METEOR REACT RATING
+# METEOR REACT RATING: Stars Rating for Github repositories using their services.

+(test for hikey.io)

-Project based in meteor, react 16v+ & material-ui for getting repositories ratings
+Project based in meteor, react 16v+ & material-ui

 ### Prerequisites